NamesJoeyWheeler/PearsonDL/README.md

 # Disclaimer

 Only use this for books you LEGALLY own.
-We do not condone, promote or tolerate the use of our software for illegal purposes.
+We do not condone, promote or tolerate the use of this script for illegal purposes.

 # What is needed: